craigbarnes/dte/docs/dterc.md

 ## Configuration Commands

-Configuration commands are used to customize some aspect of editor, for example adding key bindings, setting options, etc. These are the only commands allowed in user config files.
+Configuration commands are used to customize certain aspects of the editor, for example adding key bindings, setting options, etc. These are the only commands allowed in user config files.

 ### **alias** _name_ _command_